ridwanzal/ridwanzal/README.md

 - Architecture & Construction (Real men need to get dirty).
 - Communicate effectively in english
 - Project Management
-- Setup a new business
+- Setup a new business & Invest
-- Investment
 - Keep up with javascript ecosystem and framework such as : react, vue, svelte, and follow any update from those things.
 - Start open source project
 - Web3